Paul Sciacca: Bonanno family war

 The "Bananas War" raged throughout the second half of the 1960s with Sciacca and his top lieutenant, Frank Mari leading the dissident faction of soldiers and shooters against the Bonanno loyalists.
 Less than a dozen men were killed during the war, but many low level soldiers and men on both sides were beaten, shot and injured, Sciacca was himself the victim of an attempt on his life.
 The war should have ended when deposed boss Joe Bonanno suffered a heart attack in 1968 and promised to retire to leave New York for his home in Tucson, Arizona, where he would retire comfortably with a handful of loyal underlings at his side.
 Also, by 1968, Bonanno successor DiGregorio was in ill health and stepped down as boss and retired, dying only two years later.
 The Commission sanctioned acting boss Paul Sciacca as the new boss of the Bonanno crime family.

-Sciacca promoted, who he thought to be a loyal underling, Frank Mari to be his new underboss, while another Sciacca underling, Michael "Mike" Adamo was promoted to consigliere.
-Unknown to boss Sciacca, soon after their promotions, Mari and Adamo began to plot against him and planned to remove him from power and possibly eliminate him all together, but their plans were revealed and on the night of September 18, 1968 both men disappeared, never to be heard from again.
-Bonanno soldier and former Mari underling Philip "Rusty" Rastelli, a former Bonanno loyalist, who switched allegiance to the DiGregoiro-Sciacca side at the start of the war became a top suspect in the case for New York City police, having also been a top suspect in the Troutman Street ambush.
+Sciacca promoted Frank Mari, who he thought to be a loyal underling, to be his new underboss, while another Sciacca underling, Michael "Mike" Adamo, was promoted to consigliere.
+Unknown to boss Sciacca, soon after their promotions Mari and Adamo began to plot against him and planned to remove him from power and possibly eliminate him altogether, but their plans were revealed and on the night of September 18, 1968 both men disappeared, never to be heard from again.
+Bonanno soldier and former Mari underling Philip "Rusty" Rastelli, a former Bonanno loyalist who switched allegiance to the DiGregoiro-Sciacca side at the start of the war, became a top suspect in the case for New York City police, having also been a top suspect in the Troutman Street ambush.
 Rastelli, who was promoted to caporegime of the old Mari crew, was never charged in connection with either the ambush or the disappearance, but he was promoted once again to consigliere by boss Paul Sciacca immediately following the disappearance of Adamo, while former Bonanno loyalist Natale "Joe Diamonds" Evola was promoted to underboss in place of Mari.